 Grades are posted in each student's MyUH account at the end of each term.
+Grades for Summer (both Session I and Session II) are posted at the end of the second Summer session.
 Students are responsible for reporting errors to the Records Office within seven days.